adam4056/Tab-R/README.md

 ## Description

-Tab-R is a lightweight browser extension designed to enhance your new tab experience.
-Replace the plain default tab with a dynamic page that features beautiful, high-quality nature wallpapers.
-The extension also allows you to choose from multiple search engines, making it easier and faster to search the web.
-Additionally, a date display is included, ensuring you always have a handy reminder of today's date.
-Elevate your browsing experience with a more visually appealing and functional new tab!
+Tab-R is a browser extension that transforms your new tab experience.
+It replaces the boring default tab with beautiful nature wallpapers, making your browsing more enjoyable.
+The extension also provides access to multiple search engines, allowing you to quickly find what you need.
+Plus, it features a convenient date display, so you always know what day it is.
+With Tab-R, you can personalize your browsing experience while staying organized and inspired.